 Bible Journaling Can Be Fellowship, As Well

-Ask friends, church members or neighbors over for an hour or two of Bible journaling.
-When we walk alongside another, we build up the church and each other.
+Ask friends, church members, or neighbors over for an hour or two of Bible journaling.
+When we walk alongside one another, we build up the church and each other.

 Want free Fruits of the Spirit Journaling Printables?
 Sign up below!

-Each member can take turn sharing their pages or teaching a technique or you can watch YouTube videos on Bible journaling together and try what you’ve learned.
+Each member can take turns sharing their pages or teaching a technique or you can watch YouTube videos on Bible journaling together and try what you’ve learned.